cesarcode-init/html-guide/README.md

 1. Ordered Lists

-Ordered lists are number based lists.
-They go in a chronological order.
+Ordered lists are number-based lists.
+They go in chronological order.

 ```html
 <ol>